Best portable air conditioners – our top picks for cooling, heating, and humidity control

 -

-The 7000BTU air conditioner's 20.5kg weight, whilst not insignificant, makes it far lighter the 30kg average, and means this unit is much easier to move around the home than most.
-Plus, its 780W power consumption is one of the lowest of all the air con units we've tested, meaning it offers lower running costs too.
+The 7000BTU air conditioner's 20.5kg weight, whilst not insignificant, makes it far lighter than the 30kg average and means this unit is much easier to move around the home than most.
+It also boasts a low power consumption of just 780W, resulting in lower running costs overall.
+During testing, it effectively reduced the room temperature by 2°C in just 10 minutes.
+While it produces 51-53dB of noise depending on the cooling setting, our testers found this acceptable given its efficient cooling capabilities.

-Read Ideal Home's full MeacoCool MC Series 7000BTU Portable Air Conditioner review for more detail.
+Read our full MeacoCool MC Series 7000BTU Portable Air Conditioner review for more details.

 AEG Comfort 6000 Portable Air Conditionerproduct badge